Seattle Baroque Orchestra: The Four Seasons

 Town Hall Seattle

 Composed in 1725, The Four Seasons is arguably the most popular work from the Baroque period, and has become a format for the display of violin virtuosity.
 Vivaldi’s composition is also program music at its finest, displaying life’s sights and sounds perfectly in music, such as barking dogs, heat stroke, lightning storms, and sleeping drunkards.
-Guest flutist Janet See will augment the Orchestra, presenting two of Vivaldi’s best known programmatic concerti for flute, Il Gardellino and La Notte.
+Carrie Krause solos and leads the Orchestra, and guest flutist Janet See presents two of Vivaldi’s best known programmatic concerti for flute, Il Gardellino and La Notte.

 Violin soloist Carrie Krause is concertmaster of the Bozeman Symphony and New Trinity Baroque, performs regularly with Apollo’s Fire (Cleveland) and Seattle Baroque Orchestra, and is currently a student at the Julliard School’s program in historical performance.

 Online sales have closed.
 Tickets will be available at the Town Hall box office, beginning at 6:30 p.m.
 We hope to see you there!

 Carrie Krause performing Vivaldi with New Trinity Baroque

 Seattle Baroque Orchestra will perform The Four Seasons program in Richland, WA on Sunday, April 12 as part of Camerata Musica’s Chamber Music for the Tri-Cities series.
 Learn more at www.cameratamusica.com.